CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 Type `mark 1 3-5`.
 ####Result
 Tasks with indices 1, 3, 4 and 5 are marked as completed, shifting from **Do It Soon** column to **Done** column, and their completion times are shown below their task names.
 Also, they are all highlighted in purple borders.
+(The operation will only be successful if no duplicate task will result)

 ## Unmark
 To unmark a task as completed, you have to start your command with the keyword `unmark`.

 >Here is the *format*:

 >* `unmark <id>...` - unmark all the tasks identified by `<id>`(s) as uncompleted.
 Each `<id>` must be a positive number and in the most recent to-do list displayed.
+If there are multiple `<id>`s, they should be separated by commas or space (e.g. 1,2 or 1 2).
+You can also input a range  (e.g. 3-5)

 ###1.
 Unmark a single task
-Type `mark 36`.
+Type `unmark 36`.
 ####Result
-Task with index 36 is marked as completed, shifting from **Done** column to **Do It Soon** column, and there is no more completion time under the task name.
+Task with index 36 are unmarked, shifting from **Done** column to **Do It Soon** column, and there is no more completion time under the task name.
 Also, it is highlighted in purple borders.
 If there are multiple `<id>`s, they should be separated by commas, space, or input as a range.

 ###2.
 Unmark multiple tasks
-Type `mark 37-40`.
+Type `unmark 37-40`.
 ####Result
-Tasks with indices 37, 38, 39 and 40 are unmarked as uncompleted, shifting from **Done** column to **Do It Soon** column, and there are no more completion times under their task names.
+Tasks with indices 37, 38, 39 and 40 are unmarked, shifting from **Done** column to **Do It Soon** column, and there are no more completion times under their task names.
 Also, they are all highlighted in purple borders.
+(The operation will only be successful if no duplicate task will result)

 ## Undo
+Undo is supposed to reverse the last changes to the task list (e.g. by  `add`, `delete`, `rename`, `mark`, `unmark`, `schedule`).
+Multiple undo are supported.

 1. Type `undo`.
 2. Press <kbd>Ctrl Z</kbd>

 ####Result
-1. The previously unmarked tasks are marked again, and the affected tasks are highlighted in purple borders.
+1. The previously unmarked tasks (_from `unmark 37-40`_) are marked as completed again, and the affected tasks are highlighted in purple borders.
-2. The previously marked task is marked again, and the affected task is highlighted in purple borders.
+2. The previously unmarked task (_from `unmark 36`_) is marked as completed again, and the affected task is highlighted in purple borders.

 ## Find
 >Here is the *format*: